 One such club are Rusthall FC who, on Non-League Day, host Sevenoaks Town in the Southern Counties East League Premier Division, level 10 in the pyramid, on a new pitch built thanks to the help of the Premier League.

-Boasting 20 teams, Rusthall FC are at the heart of the Tunbridge Wells football scene - but their ability to make strides at senior level was being eroded by the state of their pitch.
+Boasting 20 teams, Rusthall are at the heart of the Tunbridge Wells football scene, but their ability to make strides at senior level was being eroded by the state of their pitch.

 As chairman Joe Croker explains: "It had tremendous slopes - a difference of three metres - and it also had lots of undulations.
 It wasn't flat.